AksenovAr/Notes_regarding_to_tech_interview-/Digital_signature_check.md

 }
 ```

-### Before using library we should init some values
+### Before using functions we should init some values

  ```
 switch (algorithm)